jean0t/gexed/README.md

 Simple graphical text editor in Go

 ## Instalation
-_Not avaiable to installation as it is a pre-alpha version_ ⚠
+_Not available to installation as it is a pre-alpha version_ ⚠

 ## Dependencies:
 - Fyne